 The brains of leaders

-Another area of interest which was part of Fiona's doctoral thesis is the cognitive differences in different styles of leaders.
+Another area of interest, and part of Fiona's doctoral thesis, is the cognitive differences in different styles of leaders.
 In particular her research examined the difference in the brain of the emergent logic leader: one who builds adaptive organisations and creates a flourishing environment; and how this contrasts with linear, autocratic leaders in terms of their mental frameworks, the organisations they build and their behaviour within them.

 Fiona's thesis, based on over 25 years of experience in industry, can be found here: Creating and leading adaptive organisations: the nature and practice of emergent logic.
-Subsequent to this Fiona continues to explore how leaders can alter the cognition of those they lead.
+Fiona continues to explore how leaders can alter the cognition of those they lead.